 When designing air conditioner landscaping, the goal is choosing suitable plants that can grow near an AC condenser unit:

 - Select plants with an upright growth habit, such as arborvitae.
 Plants which spread outward can quickly overtake the recommended clearance zone.

 - Consider growth rate and maturity size when selecting plants.
-Privet can grow two feet per year, making trimming a routine chore.
+Privet can grow 2 feet (61 cm.) per year, making trimming a routine chore.
 Opt for slow-growing species when planting landscape around an air conditioner.

 - Avoid plants which create a lot of debris, like deciduous azaleas.
 These beautiful shrubs drop small petals and leaves which collect in and around the condenser.
 Likewise, debris from overhanging flowering, fruiting or pod-forming trees can fall inside the unit.

 - Plants with thorns (like roses) or sharp leaves (like holly) make it uncomfortable for your AC technician to work on the condenser.
 Choose plants with soft foliage, such as lamb’s ear.

 - Bees and wasps like to build nests inside condensing units.
 Don’t attract stinging insects with flowering pollinator plants like bee balm or ageratum.
 Consider low-flowering species of hosta for air conditioner landscaping instead.

 - Consider decorative fencing, lattice, or a trellis to hide the AC unit.
 Not only can these landscaping elements allow airflow to the condenser, but they also prevent leaves and plant debris from collecting around the base of the unit.

 - Use large decorative planters to hide the AC unit.
 These can easily be moved should the condenser need repair.
 (Never put planters or pots on top of the unit.)